The Uncharted Path:

 “And for those of you wondering, is that the same Firas Ahmad who played on the 1995 Flint Hill Virginia Independent School State Basketball Championship team — the answer is yes — that is me.
 How many minutes did I actually play in that game?
 Doesn’t matter, that was 30 years ago, before the internet recorded high school stats.”

-That self-deprecating humor, which earned roaring laughter from the grads — paired with a playful confession that he submitted his speech to Flint Hill exactly one minute before the deadline — is evidence of his ability to connect to people with his words.
+That self-deprecating humor, which earned roaring laughter from the grads — paired with a playful confession that he started writing his speech the night before it was due — is evidence of his ability to connect to people with his words.
 It’s a talent he’s spent decades sharpening, and one he skillfully wields to engage audiences and drive impact as a global entrepreneur and innovator.

 He urges the grads to zero in on their unique “superpower” and relentlessly refine it.
-“Like a savings deposit, it will compound over time,” he explains, “opening doors and providing a competitive edge in a world that rewards talent cultivated through discipline.”
+“Like a savings deposit, it will compound over time,” he explains, “providing a competitive edge in a world that rewards talent cultivated through discipline.”

 Firas goes on to offer another vital piece of advice for the Class of 2025: respect the power of relationships.
 He attributes much of his success and happiness to the connections he’s built, emphasizing that genuine friendships often open unexpected doors.

-“One of those relationships led to my life’s passion,” he says, referring to the enduring business partnership with his college roommate at Georgetown who introduced him to Tanzania, a place that would become profoundly meaningful to him.
+“One of those relationships opened the door to one of the biggest professional opportunities of my career,” he says, referring to the enduring business partnership with his college roommate who introduced him to Tanzania, a place that would become profoundly meaningful to him.

-Together, they co-founded AzamPay in 2016 and AzamPesa in 2022, two ventures aimed at transforming digital commerce across East Africa.
+Together, they co-founded AzamPay in 2016 and AzamPesa in 2022, two ventures aimed at reshaping digital commerce across East Africa.
 The name “Azam,” drawn from the Swahili word for “great” or “magnificent,” captures their bold vision: to revolutionize the region’s financial systems by bringing greater transparency and efficiency to everyday transactions.
-AzamPay acts as a payment gateway, allowing businesses to accept online payments, while AzamPesa functions as a mobile wallet, enabling seamless digital transactions.
+AzamPay acts as a payment gateway, allowing businesses to accept online payments and digitize their commercial transactions while AzamPesa functions as a mobile wallet, enabling seamless digital transactions.

-Firas says he couldn’t have imagined how things worked out for him, now a leading figure in the global fintech industry.
-“Maybe what they can become they can’t imagine yet,” he says.
+Firas says he couldn’t have imagined how things worked out for him, now a leading figure in the emerging markets fintech industry.
+“Maybe what they can become they can’t imagine yet,” he suggests.

 Firas Ahmad ’95

-Offering the Class of 2025 a practical framework for navigating an increasingly complex world, Firas blends candid personal anecdotes and relatable professional insights.
+Blending candid personal anecdotes and relatable professional insights, Firas offers the Class of 2025 a practical framework for navigating an increasingly complex landscape.
 “You all are graduating into an incredibly dynamic world that is dramatically changing technologically, politically, and demographically in unprecedented ways,” he emphasizes.
 “Every change brings an opportunity for all of you contemplating what to study in college, how to think about the world, and how to find your place in it.”

 As the students remain rapt by Firas’ words, Commencement itself could well be a profound inflection point for them — a moment that fundamentally shifts their trajectory from student to graduate and invites them to reimagine the path ahead.
 For Firas, his own defining inflection point was coming to Flint Hill, a place that offered his family a transformative opportunity when resources were scarce.

-Firas flourished at Flint Hill, shining as a student leader, becoming an excellent writer, and gaining renown as a basketball player.
-(Well, Google can confirm the first two.)
-He went on to Georgetown University, where, while preparing for the LSAT, he got matched by friends with a study buddy from George Washington University named Amina.
-Hard to say how the studying went since neither went off to law school, but they did go down the aisle.
-Amina pursued a Ph.D. and now works as an accomplished filmmaker.
+Firas flourished at Flint Hill, distinguishing himself as a student leader, a talented writer, and — if you ask him — a basketball standout (independent verification still in progress).
+He went on to Georgetown University, where, while preparing for the LSAT, he was matched by friends with a study buddy from George Washington University named Amina.
+Hard to say how the studying went since neither went off to law school; but they did go down the aisle.
+Amina pursued a Ph.D. and is now an accomplished filmmaker while Firas furthered his studies at Harvard Kennedy School of Government, where he earned a Master’s in public policy focused on political and economic development.
 Together they’re raising their three children: Sulayman, Yousuf, and Zakariya.

 Apparently, the grandeur of the ’95 championship basketball team comes up at home, too.
-Firas tells his kids he was known as the “brown mamba” (the Pakistani-American Kobe Bryant) on the Flint Hill basketball court.
-We have to assume they’re too astute and too familiar with the internet to believe that.
+Firas tells his kids he was known as the “Brown Mamba” (aka the Pakistani-American Kobe Bryant) on the Flint Hill basketball court, a “fact” he knows Google can neither confirm nor deny.
 Hardwood hero or not, his wisdom for the Class of 2025 resonates.
-It’s a wisdom he derives from navigating his own complex path and one that offers the grads a unique compass as they step into their own uncharted futures.
+It’s a wisdom derived from navigating his own complex path and one that offers the grads a unique compass as they step into their own uncharted futures.